Ed Sheeran To Start A Boy Band, ‘Shape Of You’ Singer To Debut Group At His Tour

 “They’re pop, pop, pop songs.
 Like there’s one called ‘South of the Border’ that’s a bit funky.”

-Ed’s plans to start a boy band comes just in time as there is now “space in the industry for such act.”
-According to Forbes, Sheeran’s upcoming band is most likely to be a massive hit considering that big names like One Direction is currently on hiatus and no other group has risen to take their spot.
+Ed’s plans to start a boy band come just in time as there is now “space in the industry for such act.”
+According to Forbes, Sheeran’s upcoming band is most likely to be a massive hit considering that big names like One Direction are currently on hiatus and no other group has risen to take their spot.

 In addition, Ed’s outstanding songwriting skills are a major advantage for his boy band.
-It’s no secret that Sheeran played a huge role in numerous hits from famous artists including Justin Bieber’s “Love Yourself” and Taylor Swift’s “Everything Has Changed.”
+It’s no secret that Sheeran played a huge role in numerous hits from several famous artists, including Justin Bieber’s “Love Yourself” and Taylor Swift’s “Everything Has Changed.”
 The singer also penned several One Direction hits including “Little Things,” “Over Again,” “18,” and “Moments.”

-Although the boy band is yet to be named, many speculate that Sheeran will have them sign to his record label Gingerbread Man Records.
-The label, which was founded a little over a year ago, already made a name in the music industry for its chart-topping artists.
-The said move is believed to be a good investment for Ed considering that he will earn from the boy band’s sales, streams, and radio plays, not to mention the credentials he could acquire.
+Although the boy band has yet to be named, many speculate that Sheeran will have them sign to his record label Gingerbread Man Records.
+The label, which was founded a little over a year ago, has already made a name in the music industry for its chart-topping artists.
+The move is believed to be a good investment for Ed considering that he will earn from the boy band’s sales, streams, and radio plays, not to mention the credentials he could acquire.

-Sheeran is currently busy with his latest album ÷(read as Divide) which is quickly becoming a major hit.
+Sheeran is currently busy with his latest album ÷ (read as Divide), which is quickly becoming a major hit.
 Since it’s release on March 3, the album already recorded a whopping 273 million streams landing him a new record for most number of streams during the first week of release.
-Ed’s hit song “Shape Of You” also dominated Spotify’s global chart.
+Ed’s hit song “Shape of You” also dominated Spotify’s global chart.
 The music streaming service also confirmed that all 16 of Sheeran’s songs on his new album are included in the top 50.

 Check out Ed Sheeran performs “Shape Of You” in the video below.